 - Assistance in updating org charts, job descriptions, and job postings

-- HR compliance training so that managers and employees can abide by labor laws
+- HR compliance training, so managers and employees abide by labor laws

 - Strategic HR consulting to help you structure your organization for growth